Call for Posters

 Why should you submit a Poster?

 Presenting a poster is a great opportunity, especially for new topics targeting SIGCOMM/NSDI/CONEXT, to obtain invaluable feedback from a knowledgeable crowd at the conference.
-Accepted posters will be published as a two-page abstract for the archived conference proceedings.
+But accepted posters will not be included in the conference proceedings.

 A Best Poster would be voted by the attendence.